Cadillac Eldorado: Trim options

-From 1982 through 1985, Cadillac offered the Eldorado Touring Coupe, with heavier duty "touring" suspension, aluminum alloy wheels, larger blackwall white-letter tires, cloisonné hood ornament, body-colored headlamp and taillamp bezels, wide-ribbed rocker moldings and available only with saddle leather interior and three exterior colors.
-These Eldorados were marketed as "drivers' cars" and included reclining front bucket seats with lumbar support, leather wrapped steering wheel, a center console and standard digital instrument cluster.
+From 1982 through 1985, Cadillac offered the Eldorado Touring Coupe, with heavier duty "touring" suspension, close-ratio steering, aluminum alloy wheels, larger blackwall white-letter tires, cloisonné hood ornament, body-colored headlamp and taillamp bezels, wide-ribbed rocker moldings and available in limited color options.

+These Eldorados were marketed as "drivers' cars" and included reclining front bucket seats with lumbar support, leather-wrapped steering wheel and a center console.
+The diesel engine was not available with this package.

 Late in the 1985 model year, an optional "Commemorative Edition" package was announced, in honor of the last year of production for this version of the Eldorado.
 Exclusive features included gold-tone script and tail-lamp emblems, specific sail panel badges, gold-background wheel center caps, and a Commemorative Edition badge on the steering wheel horn pad.
-Leather upholstery (available in dark blue or white, or a two-tone with dark blue and white) was included in the package, along with a dark blue dashboard and carpeting.
+Leather upholstery (available in dark blue or white, or a two-tone with dark blue and white) was included in the offering, along with a dark blue dashboard and carpeting.
 Exterior colors were cotillion white or commodore blue.

 Return of the Eldorado Convertible

 In 1984, eight years after Cadillac built its last convertible, the division temporarily resumed production of a convertible version of the Eldorado Biarritz.
-This car was not an aftermarket conversion, but a Cadillac division built convertible offered for the 1984-85 model years.
+This car was an official Cadillac production option convertible converted by American Sunroof Corporation (ASC, Inc.) offered only for the 1984–85 model years coded by vehicle VIN.
 The car was 200 pounds (91 kg) heavier, featuring the same interior as the Eldorado Biarritz coupe.
-The 1985 model year was also the last for the aftermarket Eldorado convertible made by the American Sunroof Corporation.
+The 1985 model year was also the last for the aftermarket non-factory option conversions by ASC, Inc.

-Prior to the "official" 1984 and 1985 Eldorado convertibles marketed by Cadillac, some 1979–1983 Eldorados were made into coach convertibles by independent coachbuilders e.g. ASC inc., Custom Coach (Lima, Ohio—this coachbuilder turned a few 1977 and 1978 Eldorados into convertibles) and Hess & Eisenhardt.
+Prior to the official 1984 and 1985 Eldorado convertibles marketed by Cadillac, some 1979–1983 Eldorados were made into coach convertibles by independent coachbuilders e.g. ASC inc., Custom Coach (Lima, Ohio—this coachbuilder turned a few 1977 and 1978 Eldorados into convertibles) and Hess & Eisenhardt.
 The same coach-builders also offered Buick Riviera and Oldsmobile Toronado convertibles.

 Production totals

 Eleventh generation (1986–1991)

+As a key factor influencing the design of the 11th generation Eldorado, GM relied on a consultant's prediction that gasoline would rise sharply by 1986.
+Concluding that smaller luxury cars would be in demand, General Motors downsized its full-sized cars for the second time for model year 1985; higher fuel prices did not materialize, however.

-Based on a consultant's prediction that by 1986 gasoline in the U.S. would reach $3 per gallon and that smaller luxury cars would be in demand, the 11th generation Eldorado was substantially downsized — by 16 in in length and 350 lb in weight — along with GM's badge engineered variants, the Oldsmobile Toronado, Buick Riviera, as well as the four-door Cadillac Seville.
+By then, Cadillac had downsized the 11th generation Eldorado substantially — by 16 in in length and 350 lb in weight — as with its badge engineered siblings, the Oldsmobile Toronado, Buick Riviera, and Cadillac Seville.

-The higher fuel prices did not materialize, and with the 11th generation carrying a base price of $24,251, nearly 16% higher than the 1985 model, annual sales plummeted 72% from the last year of the previous generation.
-Observers noted the 11th generation was too small for Cadillac's traditional customers, yet still unable to attract buyers from the targeted competitors, e.g., BMW and Mercedes-Benz.